s-victor/TinyPedal/docs/customization.md

     pit_time_highlight_duration
 Set highlight duration for total amount time spent in pit after exit pit.

+    hide_vehicle_in_garage_for_race
+Hide vehicles that are stored in garage stall during race (for example, DNF or DQ).
+This option is enabled by default, set to `false` to disable.

     additional_players_front, additional_players_behind
 Set additional players shown on relative list.
 Each value is limited to a maximum of 60 additional players (for a total of 120 additional players).
 Default value is `0`.